 Here, Dad had enough money to keep for his own enjoyment, he wanted to leave a legacy to his children, and he had a trust family member to serve as trustee.
 While not for everyone, these trusts can be a way to make sure your hard-earned assets do not disappear to the high cost of nursing home care.

-Food For Thought: Factors That Make A Living Trust A Good Choice
+Factors That Make an Irrevocable Asset Protection Trust a Good Choice

 - The size of your estate – the more money you have, the more helpful a trust can be